vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

-I started some effort toward systematic macro-tracking of my food consumption (by recording all food purchases, that should give me a sensee of my "average" food consumption even though it doesn't give sufficiently granular mmicro-level detail for daily food consumption).
+I started some effort toward systematic macro-tracking of my food consumption (by recording all food purchases, that should give me a sense of my "average" food consumption even though it doesn't give sufficiently granular mmicro-level detail for daily food consumption).

 ### Blood tests